Fra3zz/CyberChefPE/README.md

 # CyberChef PE

 ## **Disclimer
 This is not indorsed by CyberChef nore is it official.
-If SOme issues are resolved (being able to compile cyberchef source code) then I may make a pull request, but until them use at your own risk.
+If Some issues are resolved (being able to compile cyberchef source code) then I may make a pull request, but until then use at your own risk.

 ## Goals